OVER 25,000 Unique Downloads

-In each of our bi-weekly podcasts (available on most podcast platforms) we\’ll be presenting fascinating conversations between PSPF Director, Jeff Dunas and present and past members of our remarkable PSPF workshop faculty.
-We\’ll be talking about their careers and work, recommendations and insights that can be of value to our attendees and website visitors.
+In each of our podcasts (available on most podcast platforms) we present fascinating conversations between PSPF Director, Jeff Dunas and the world’s preeminent and celebrated photographers.
+We’ll be talking about their careers and work, recommendations and insights that can be of value to our attendees and website visitors.

 Listen & subscribe on I-Tunes or wherever you get your podcasts by clicking our graphics below.